Kovilpalayam

 Kavayakaliamman Temple is located at Kavayanpathi, and named after King Kavayan.
 The temple here is dedicated to the goddess Shakti.
 The deity is seen holding a Thirisoolam (trident) and Agni (fire) in her two hands.
 In the prahara of the temple, there are statues of three soldiers sacrificing themselves by cutting their heads with swords.
 The specialty of the temple is that there is a practice of navagandam (people sacrificing themselves to the goddess).
 Fridays of the Tamil months of Aadi (July–August), Thai (January–February), as well as Sundays, Full Moon days, new moon days, and Navratri, are auspicious days for the temple.

 Other temples include Sakthimaariamman Temple and Veeramachi Amman Temple.

 There are lot of Buses that connects Coimbatore Gandhipuram Bus Terminal.

-INDUSTRIES

-JJ PUMP PVT.LTD(all types of quality pump manufacturer) located in this area.